-Heavy exercise, sudden increases in intensity, or overexertion can cause a sudden increase in blood pressure.
-It is normal for blood pressure to increase during intense exercise.
-However, this condition can be dangerous for people with weak hearts or clogged arteries, according to the health website Livestrong (USA).
+Heavy exercise, sudden increase in intensity of exercise or overexertion can cause a sudden increase in blood pressure.
+It is normal for blood pressure to increase during high-intensity exercise.
+However, this condition will be dangerous for people with weak hearts or clogged arteries, according to the health website Livestrong (USA).

 Some simple tests can help detect heart problems early, thereby reducing the risk of heart attacks in the gym.